 Lifts that you can rely on when it really counts

-Nobody likes to think about worst case scenarios, but you can be safe in the knowledge that our lifts wont let you down should the worst happen.
+Nobody likes to think about worst-case scenarios.
+But you can be safe in the knowledge that our passenger lifts won't let you down should the worst happen.

-Typically lifts are not used in the event of fire as they're configured to go to ground level and shutdown in accordance with British Standard EN 81-73:2016; Behaviour of lifts in the event of fire.
-However, there are certain types of lift that can aid in the event of an emergency.
+Can lifts be used in the event of a fire and for evacuation?
+Typically lifts are not used in the event of a fire.
+Most lifts go to ground level and shut down in the event of an alarm (in accordance with British Standard EN81-73: 2020; Behaviour of lifts in the event of a fire).
+However, there are certain types of passenger lift that can aid the fire and rescue service and emergency evacuation in the event of an emergency.

-Our fire fighting lifts mean firefighters can access all areas to help tackle a blaze.
-Our evacuation lifts ensure there is a means of escape for building occupants in an emergency.
+Our firefighting lifts comply to fire fighting lift regulations (BS EN81-72: 2020) and help firefighters access all areas to help tackle a blaze.
+Our evacuation lifts ensure the passenger lift can be used as a means of escape for building occupants in an emergency.
 These lifts operate as normal passenger lifts with the capability to switch into an emergency state if required.

 Exclusive use of a passenger lift by the fire service to carry firefighters and their equipment to the required floors in the event of a fire.